 Liz Chalfin, Vishnu Dreaming Vishnu, etching

 Liz Chalfin is founder and director of Zea Mays Printmaking and the sudio’s resident artist.
 She received a B.A. and M.F.A. in Printmaking.
-Liz taught printmaking at Whittier College, California for nine years before moving to the Northeast and establishing Zea Mays Printmaking.
-Her monoprints, etchings, collagraphs and artist’s books are ehibited nationally and are in private collections in the U.S. and Europe.
-Liz’s work is in the collections of the DeCordova Museum, the Smith College Museum, and the Rare Book collection at Smith College.
-She is a Member of the Boston Printmakers, the Monotype Guild of New England, and the Southern Graphics Council.
-She teaches printmaking workshops at Zea Mays and at venues around the country and is on the faculty of Lesley University.
+Liz taught printmaking at Whittier College, California for nine years before moving to the Northeast and establishing Zea Mays Printmaking in 2000.
+Her monoprints, etchings, collagraphs and artist’s books are exhibited nationally and are in private collections in the U.S. and abroad.
+She is represented by Mitchell Giddings Fine Arts, Brattleboro, VT.

 Brian D. Cohen, Flower, etching & engraving

 Brian D. Cohen is a printmaker and the founder of Bridge Press, publisher of limited edition artistâ€™s books, in Westminster Station, Vermont.
 Brian D. Cohen was graduated from Haverford College and received a Masterâ€™s degree in painting from the University of Washington in Seattle.
 He founded Bridge Press in 1989 to further the association and integration of visual image, original text, and book structure.
 Visual books and etchings by Brian D. Cohen are held by major public, university and private collections throughout the United States including the Fogg Art Museum, Yale University, New York Public Library, Mills College Center for the Book, and Portland Museum of Art, among many others.
-His etchings and books have been widely exhibited, and his natural science illustrations have been published in books and magazines Brian has taught drawing, painting, and printmaking at The Putney School in Vermont since 1985, where he founded and directed the Summer Programs, and was the founding artistic director of Two Rivers Printmaking Studio in White River Junction, Vermont.
-He offers workshops in aspects of etching throughout New England.
+His etchings and books have been widely exhibited, and his natural science illustrations have been published in books and magazines.

 Martha J. Ebner, Star Gazing, drypoint